ctrl-z-9000-times/NEUWON/README.md

 This section describes how NEUWON represents the physical shape of a neuron.

-Neurons are composed of discrete segments which are connected into a tree structure.
-The shape of each segment is a frustum, also known as a truncated cone.
-The physical locations of the tips of the frustums in the system serve as tracking points for all cellular processes: intracellular, extracellular, and membrane-related.
-The extracellular space is partitioned into voronoi cells which are centered on the tracking points.
-NEUWON provides the following geometric properties about each tracking point:
+Neurons are composed of many cylindrical segments which are connected into a tree structure.
+The tips of the cylinders serve as tracking points for all cellular processes: intracellular, extracellular, and membrane-related.
+The extracellular space is partitioned into Voronoi cells which are centered on the tracking points.
+NEUWON provides the following geometric information about each tracking point:

+* Tree Structure
+    + Parent Segment, unless segment is root of tree
+    + Child Segments, list
+    + Distance between segment and parent segment
-* Cell Segment Properties
+* Segment Properties
-    + Length
     + Diameter
     + Cross-sectional Area
     + Membrane Surface Area
     + Intracellular Volume
-    + Tree Structure
-        - Parent Segment, unless segment is root of tree
-        - Child Segments, list
 * Extracellular Space Properties
     + Volume
     + Adjacent Tracking Points